Bao Tong: Later life

+After his release in 1997, Bao Tong lived in West Beijing with his wife Jiang Zongcao, his daughter Bao Jian, and granddaughter Bao Yangyang.
+His son, Bao Pu, who had become a U.S. citizen, was restricted from entering China.

 Bao Tong appealed for the restoration of civil and political rights of Zhao Ziyang from 1998 until Zhao's death.
 He was instrumental in the publication in May 2009 of Zhao Ziyang's memoir, based on audiotapes that Zhao made secretly while under house arrest and discovered after his death in 2005.
 Bao Tong's son Bao Pu, and daughter-in-law Renee Chiang, published the book Journey of Reform (改革歷程) in Hong Kong and translated and edited (along with Adi Ignatius) an English version of this book entitled Prisoner of the State: The Secret Journal of Premier Zhao Ziyang.
 Bao Tong wrote an introduction for the Chinese version.

 Bao Tong continued to write articles openly critical of the government and its policies.
 He supported further democratic development in Hong Kong and continued to voice the need for political reform in China.
 He was a signer of the Charter 08 manifesto and called for the release of Liu Xiaobo, an organiser of the charter who was arrested in December 2008.

 On 19 January 2005, the Washington Post reported that Bao Tong and his wife were injured in attacks by more than 20 plainclothes security agents as they attempted to leave their home to pay their respect to the family of Zhao Ziyang, who died on 17 January.
 The authorities would only allow him access to a doctor if he removed a white flower (traditional symbol of mourning) pinned to his vest.
 He refused.
 His wife, pushed to the ground by a policeman, received a bone fracture in her spine that resulted in her being hospitalized for three months.